AUAP/AP2018/README.md

   ---
 #### Class 06 | Week 11 | 13 Mar 2018: Generativity
 ##### Wed tutorial session and NO Fri shutup and code session.
+- Artwork showcase: A House of Dust (a simulation of a 1967 poem by Alison Knowles and James Tenney) by Zach Whalen
 - **Class structure:**
   - Randomness, loops and rules
   - In-class ex: 10 print